 A Public Resource

-Our educational mission reaches the general public through the power of the Internet.
 Our popular and informative website and facebook pages are viewed by thousands each day.
 Daily work includes answering questions and offering guidance to help those who need support, advice and referrals.

 Awards and Recognition

 2006 - Pit Ed Training Classes - Best Practices in Behavior and Training by the American Humane Association

 2007 - Nominated 'Sportsman of the Year' by Sports Illustrated

 2010 - 'Best Of ' Award 7x7 Magazine for "dog education, rescue and training"